KQM-git/TCL/characters/unreleased/yan-fei.md

 {% tabs %}
 {% tab title="Passive" %}
-### All Of My Treasures!

-Displays the location of nearby resources unique to Mondstadt on the mini-map.
 {% endtab %}

 {% tab title="Ascension 1" %}
-### Pounding Surprise

-When Jumpy Dumpty and Normal Attacks deal DMG, Klee has a 50% chance to obtain an Explosive Spark.
-This Explosive Spark is consumed by the next Charged Attack, which costs no Stamina and deals 50% increased DMG.

-* Klee can only generate an Explosive Spark every 4 seconds.
 {% endtab %}

 {% tab title="Ascension 4" %}
-### Sparkling Burst

-When Klee's Charged Attack results in a CRIT, all party members gain 2 Elemental Energy.

-* This energy is not affected by ER.
 {% endtab %}
 {% endtabs %}